ixvu/w4111_wiki/normalization.md

 Why is this correct?

-A does not uniquely determine anything in R1, but it does in R2, so the FD (R1 intersect R2) = A -> AC (which can be decomposed to A->A, which is trivial, and A->C, which is a FD of R).
+A does not uniquely determine anything in R1, but it does in R2, and R1 intersect R2 = A, so we get the FD A -> AC (which can be decomposed to A->A, which is trivial, and A->C, which is a FD of R).
+This functional dependency is in the closure of F.